ultralytics/ultralytics/docs/en/models/yolov10.md

         }
         ```

-For detailed implementation, architectural innovations, and experimental results, please refer to the YOLOv10 [research paper](https://arxiv.org/pdf/2405.14458) and [Github repository](https://github.com/THU-MIG/yolov10) by the Tsinghua University team.
+For detailed implementation, architectural innovations, and experimental results, please refer to the YOLOv10 [research paper](https://arxiv.org/pdf/2405.14458) and [GitHub repository](https://github.com/THU-MIG/yolov10) by the Tsinghua University team.